pawlakG/genealogy/README.md

 This project began when I wanted to find information about my Polish ancestors.
 I was soon confronted with a lack of information about my paternal great-grandfather's naturalization.
 All I had was his letter of declaration to claim French citizenship (Figure below).

+This project requires skills in web scraping, optical character recognition and database management.

 <p align="middle">
   <img height="600"
     src="img/demandeNatFrancais_PAWLAK_Thomasz_recto_1.png"